 In observance of the local Labor Law, at least six (6) uninterrupted full-time weeks of Paternity leave should be taken right after the child’s birth.

 For the remaining twelve (12) weeks, you can choose to take this on either a full-time or a part-time basis.
 If you choose to take your remaining leave on a part-time basis:

 - the part-time basis must constitute at least 50% of your regular working hours; and

 - be agreed with your manager; and

 You can choose to take your entire Paternity Leave entitlement at the same time as the mother.
-Alternatively, you can take your final 10 weeks of Paternity Leave entitlement immediately after the expiry of the mother´s paid Maternity Leave period and always within the first 12 months of the child’s birth date..
+Alternatively, you can take your final 12 weeks of Paternity Leave entitlement immediately after the expiry of the mother´s paid Maternity Leave period and always within the first 12 months of the child’s birth date.

 Scheduling Paternity Leave

-- Please email your Manager to agree on dates, then contact HR Source EMEA[VMware network access required].
-HR Source EMEA [VMware network access required] will support you with queries on the benefit and will work with the responsible teams to ensure your Paternity Leave is tracked correctly.
+- Once agreed with your Manager, please then contact HR Source EMEA [VMware network access required].
+HR Source EMEA [VMware network access required] will support you with queries on the benefit and will work with the responsible teams to ensure your Maternity Leave is tracked correctly.